Close ILTakeCare Suggestion

 • 4 min read

-• 25 views
+• 250 views

 In a health insurance policy, the coinsurance clause depicts the fixed percentage of costs of a covered healthcare service that you must pay after you've paid your deductible.
-For instance, if your healthcare policy document states that you must pay 20% of the medical bill as coinsurance, you are liable to pay this fixed percentage while your insurer will pay the remaining 80%.
+For instance, if your mediclaim policy document states that you must pay 20% of the medical bill as coinsurance, you are liable to pay this fixed percentage while your insurer will pay the remaining 80%.

-What is coinsurance in health insurance?
+What is Coinsurance in Health Insurance?

 Although the coinsurance percentage remains intact, policyholders must first meet their deductible before coinsurance applies.